OWASP/ASVS/5.0/en/0x17-V9-Communications.md

 * Follow the latest guidance, including:
   * Configuration advice
   * Preferred algorithms and ciphers
-* Avoid weak or soon to be deprecated algorithms and ciphers, except as a last resort
+* Avoid weak or soon to be deprecated algorithms and ciphers, except as a last resort.
 * Disable deprecated or known insecure algorithms and ciphers.

 Within these requirements: